tomofumiokubo/certificatediscovery/draft-lamps-okubo-certdiscovery.md

    id-ad-certdiscovery OBJECT IDENTIFIER ::= { id-ad TBD }
 ~~~

-The semantics of other id-ad-certdiscovery accessLocation name forms are not defined
+The semantics of other id-ad-certdiscovery accessLocation name forms are not defined.

 ~~~
    id-ad  OBJECT IDENTIFIER  ::= {
      iso(1) identified-organization(3) dod(6) internet(1)